 2. How can cross-flow velocity impact the membrane performance and life in reverse osmosis systems?

 Depending on the element size and type, reverse osmosis membranes have a minimum concentrate flow rate and maximum feed flow rate.
-Operating within these minimum and maximum flows is important to prevent damage to the membrane and obtain high membrane performance.
-Flows outside those limits will have a negative impact on the membrane life.
+Operating within these minimum and maximum flows is important to prevent damage to the membrane and obtain high performance.
+Figures outside those limits will have a negative impact on the membrane life.

-This ratio between concentrate and permeate flows is the main driver of the cross-flow velocity, hence an accurate control of the concentrate valve is decisive for the overall reverse osmosis performance and membrane life.
+This ratio between concentrate and filtrate is the main driver of the cross-flow velocity, hence an accurate control of the concentrate valve is decisive for the overall reverse osmosis performance and membrane life.
 Nevertheless, as previously, any adjustment will be dependant on the feedwater salinity and will have to adapt to such variations.

-In most small and medium-size reverse osmosis systems, the ratio between permeate and concentrate flows is controlled by a manual concentrate valve which is adjusted during commissioning and re-calibrated at every scheduled service.
+In most small and medium-size reverse osmosis systems, the ratio between permeate and concentrate is controlled by a manual concentrate valve which is adjusted during commissioning and re-calibrated at every scheduled service.

 This manual configuration is acceptable when feedwater quality is consistent, with no significant variation in the feedwater salinity and composition.
 However, in many commercial and industrial applications, feedwater salinity is very unpredictable and inconsistent with frequent and significant variations.
 This variations are common due to several reasons: